syncfusion-content/wpf-docs/wpf/GridTreeControl/Interactive-Features.md

 The GridTree control supports autosizing its columns such that the display of the tree occupies the entire width of the client area available in the Grid Tree.
 The sizing is done by columns occupying certain percentages of the available space.
 To implement this feature, the Grid Tree must be free to size with its parent.

-> Note: You cannot set the Width or HorizontalAlignment properties of the Grid Tree when this feature has been enabled.
+N> You cannot set the Width or HorizontalAlignment properties of the Grid Tree when this feature has been enabled.

 You can enable this feature in two ways.